Twins ambush Mariners ace Logan Gilbert with a 5-run 1st inning and cruise to an 11-1 win

 Gilbert failed to pitch into the sixth for the first time in eight starts this season.
 The 2018 first-round draft pick gave up eight runs, the most since he was a rookie in 2021, on nine hits and two walks while finishing five innings.
 The AL-leading ERA of 1.69 he took into the game rocketed up to 2.94.

-López gave up one run on four hits without a walk in 6 1/3 innings.
+López gave up one run on four hits without a walk in 6 1/3 innings, which included a slick catch by shortstop Willi Castro of a line drive that first glanced off the third baseman Miranda’s glove.

-But the stars of the show were at the plate for the Twins, who have averaged 6.6 runs and 10.1 hits over this 17-game surge.
-Kepler set his career high by stretching his hitting streak to 11 games and is batting .434 (23 for 53) with three homers and 14 RBIs in 16 games since coming off the injured list.
+The stars of the show were at the plate for the Twins, who have averaged 6.6 runs and 10.1 hits over this 17-game surge.
+Kepler set his career high with an 11-game hitting streak and is batting .434 with three homers and 14 RBIs in 16 games since coming off the injured list.
 Jeffers, who entered the game ranked third in the AL in OPS, went deep for the eighth time this season.

+That Twins have hit their stride with Royce Lewis and Byron Buxton sidelined — a testament to their depth.

+“There’s no way to have sustained success in this game if there’s only a portion of the lineup that’s producing,” Baldelli said.

 UP NEXT

-The Mariners were waiting to announce their starter for Friday night, when they host Oakland to commence a three-game series.
-The A’s will send RHP Paul Blackburn (3-1, 3.00 ERA) to the mound.
+Mariners RHP Bryan Woo will come off the injured list and start on Friday night, when they host Oakland to commence a three-game series.
+RHP Paul Blackburn (3-1, 3.00 ERA) pitches for the A’s.

-Twins RHP Joe Ryan (1-2, 3.54 ERA) pitches on Friday night in the opener of a three-game series at Toronto.
+Twins RHP Joe Ryan (1-2, 3.54 ERA) pitches on Friday night to open a three-game series at Toronto.
 LHP Yusei Kikuchi (2-2, 2.72 ERA) starts for the Blue Jays.

 AP MLB: https://apnews.com/hub/MLB